yangtianchangxiao/academic/content/authors/admin/_index.md

 - Visitors
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Xiao Cao is a student in University of electronic science and technology of China.
+Major in machine, manufacturing and automation.
+During the period of undergraduate, he participated in several robot competitions.
+His research interests include artificial intellignece and non-linear control.
+He have the ability to build neural networks and practiced ART neural network and RBF in the model of predicting filter lifetime.
+Apar form that, he also take knowledge of fuzzy PID and optimized it using PSO and GA when being research assistant in realibility lab.